aws-samples/amazon-mq-workshop/labs/lab-2.md

 <details><summary>Store environment variable</summary><p>

-To make it easier to run the commands in the following labs we store frequently used parameters like Amazon MQ broker user, password, etc. in Bash environment variables.
+To make it easier to run the commands in the following labs we store frequently used parameters like the Amazon MQ broker url in Bash environment variable.

 Go to the [AmazonMQ console](https://console.aws.amazon.com/amazon-mq), and click on the name of the broker (the one with a name starting with the stack name you created)